Looking to enjoy your backyard late into the night? Here are five of the best gas fire pits to keep you warm, even if the weather can’t.

 This fire pit table from Best Choice Products is similar to the Outland table at the basics but differs in details.

-The sides here are again covered with weather-resistant wicker, but the tabletop is different – it’s made of aluminum and is coated for weather resistance.
+The sides are once again covered with weather-resistant wicker, but the tabletop differs as it’s made of aluminum and is coated for weather resistance.
 The tabletop in this table is similar to the TACKLIFE table’s top, and you are again getting a removable lid to cover the pit when it’s not in use.

 The tank storage compartment is a little more convenient as well – it slides out of the side of the table, which makes it a bit more accessible.